 Soccer shoes are sized like regular shoes, however with a soccer shoe a tighter fit is generally recommended so your standard shoe size may not transfer directly.
-Soccer boots are generally constructed of soft and supple, thin leathers and to ensure proper ball feel a tighter fit is optimal.
+Soccer boots are generally constructed of soft and supple, thin leathers and synthetics to ensure proper ball feel.
 Soccer shoes are designed with a more narrow upper, which allows for better feel and control of the ball.
 Your soccer boot should fit as close to the end of your foot as possible without touching your toes for performance and comfort.
 A 1/4 to 1/2 inch gap is ideal.
 As a basic rule of thumb, every 1/2 size will yield about 4mm (3/16 inch) of length.

 Width is also important.
 Your soccer shoes should fit the foot snugly and your foot should not slide around inside the shoe during play.
 It is also good to note that many soccer shoes are only available in one width.
 You may have to experiment with several different shoes until you find one that fits the best.

 Material of the shoe can also affect fit.
-The top-of-the line leathers, especially kangaroo leathers, will
+The top-of-the line leathers and synthetics, will

-Please see our Guide To Soccer Shoes for more information about the variety of socer shoes that we carry.
+Please see our Guide To Soccer Shoes for detailed information about the variety of soccer shoes that we carry.